Depreciation in Car Insurance Claims: What Gets Deducted and Why

 When your car is damaged or totaled, the single most important factor in how much you receive is whether your policy pays Actual Cash Value (ACV) or Replacement Cost.
 Most standard auto policies default to ACV — and that difference can cost you thousands.

 Actual Cash Value (ACV) is the market value of your vehicle at the time of the loss, after depreciation is subtracted.
-Insurers use tools like Kelley Blue Book, NADA Guides, and comparable local sales to arrive at this number.
+Insurers use tools like Kelley Blue Book, NADA Guides, CCC Intelligent Solutions, and Mitchell to arrive at this number.
 If your car was worth $28,000 new but has depreciated to $18,000 based on age, mileage, and condition, your insurer pays $18,000 — minus your deductible.
+For a deeper look at how adjusters use these tools and formulas, see our guide on ACV payout calculations.

 ACV Coverage